10 Useful Tips for Your Overnight Bus Trip

 Not all sleeper buses are created equal, and not all carriers run all hours.
 Sometimes, cheaper is better—but in other cases, it’s best to pick according to comfort.
 In any case, Busbud is here to help you compare options.

 - Ouibus/BlaBlaBus: The BlaBlaBus overnight buses are probably the most comfortable in Europe.
-With reclining seats, adjustable footrests, individual lighting, and air conditioning for as well as plug sockets and free, limited Wi-Fi, you’ll be able to get a good night’s sleep on their buses.
+With reclining seats, adjustable footrests, individual lighting, and air conditioning, as well as plug sockets and free, limited Wi-Fi, you’ll be able to get a good night’s sleep on their buses.

-- FlixBus: Same as in North America, FlixBus overnight buses offer snacks and drinks to buy on board.
+- FlixBus: Like in North America, FlixBus overnight buses offer snacks and drinks to buy on board.
 Their seats might not be as comfortable as BlaBlaBus or National Express, but their prices are usually lower.

 4. Know your itinerary